dappernarwhalstudios/my-daily-dad-joke-landing-page/_pages/faq.md

 ---

+### Can I customize the widget?
+Yes!
+Our widget now supports customization
+You can change the **background color** and **font style** to better match your home screen vibe.
+To configure your widget:
+1. Long-press the *My Daily Dad Joke* widget on your home screen
+2. Tap **Edit Widget**
+3. Choose your preferred background and font
+4. Done!
+Enjoy your personalized daily pun

+*Note: If you had the widget added before updating to version 1.2 and don’t see the new edit options, try removing and re-adding it to ensure the customization settings apply correctly.*

+---

 ### Can I schedule when I get the joke?
 Yes!
 Head to the Preferences tab in the app to pick a time that works best for you.
 You’ll get your daily dad joke like clockwork.